UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 The options on the dashboard, *Files*, *Jobs*, *Clusters*, *Interactive Apps*, *My Interactive Sessions*, let users interact in different ways with Bunya.

 >[!NOTE]
->If you are accessing Bunya _for the very first time_ via onBunya, then you will need to trigger the creation of your home directory.
+>If you are accessing Bunya _for the very first time_ via onBunya,
->This can most simply be done using the *Clusters ...
-Bunya Shell Access* option on the dashboard.
+>you should be prompted with a link to *Open Shell to create home directory*
+>Click the link and that will trigger the creation of your home directory.
+>Future logins to onBunya will work as described herein.

 **Interactive Apps** is the easiest way to set up an interactive session a Bunya CPU or GPU node.
 Please see below for more details.